GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Description of the case
 ------------------------------------------------------------------

-Here, our goal is to demonstrate how hydraulic fractures are modeled in an typical environment.
+Here, our goal is to demonstrate how hydraulic fractures are modeled in a typical environment.
-The in-situ properties and initial conditions are a based upon a randomly generated, fractal, 1D layer-cake model.
+The in-situ properties and initial conditions are based upon a randomly generated, fractal, 1D layer-cake model.

 .. image:: hf_example.png